linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/06 Commodity Forwards and Futures.md

 With city-specific degree-day index contracts, it is possible to create and hedge payoffs based on average temperatures, or using options, based on ranges of average temperatures.
 If Minneapolis is unusually cold but the rest of the country is normal, the heating degree-day contract for Minneapolis will make a large payment that will compensate the holder for the increased consumption of energy.

-# 8. SYNTHETIC COMMODITIES
+## 8. Synthetic Commodities

 Just as it is possible to use stock index futures to create a synthetic stock index, it is also possible to use commodity futures to create synthetic commodities.
 We can create a synthetic commodity by combining a commodity forward contract and a zero-coupon bond.
-Enter into a long commodity forward contract at the price  $F_{0,T}$  and buy a zero-coupon bond that pays  $F_{0,T}$  at time  $T$ .
+Enter into a long commodity forward contract at the price $F_{0,T}$ and buy a zero-coupon bond that pays $F_{0,T}$ at time $T$.
 Since the forward contract is costless, the cost of this investment strategy at time 0 is just the cost of the bond, which equals the prepaid forward price:  $e^{-rT}F_{0,T}$ .
-At time  $T$ , the strategy pays
+At time $T$, the strategy pays

 $$
 \underbrace {S _ {T} - F _ {0 , T}} _ {\text {F o r w a r d c o n t r a c t p a y o f f}} + \underbrace {F _ {0 , T}} _ {\text {B o n d p a y o f f}} = S _ {T}
 $$ where $S_{T}$ is the time $T$ price of the commodity.
 This investment strategy creates a synthetic commodity, which has the same value as a unit of the commodity at time  $T$ .

 During the early 2000s, indexed commodity investing became popular.
 Commodity funds use futures contracts and Treasury bills or other bonds to create synthetic commodities and replicate published commodity indexes.
 Two important indexes are the S&P GSCI index (originally created by Goldman Sachs) and the Dow Jones UBS index (originally created by AIG).
-Masters (2008) estimates that money invested in commodity funds grew 20-fold between 2003 and 2008, from  \$13 billion to\$ 260 billion.[12]
+Masters (2008) estimates that money invested in commodity funds grew 20-fold between 2003 and 2008, from \$13 billion to \$260 billion.[12]
 During this same period, commodity prices rose significantly.
 Figure 11 shows the performance of two commodity indexes plotted with the S&P 500.
 The two indexes diverge sharply in 2009 because they weight commodities differently.
 The S&P GSCI index, for example, is world-production

-# FIGURE 11
+### FIGURE 11

 Value of S&P GSCI and DJ UBS indexes from 1991 to 2011, plotted against the S&P 500 index.